ArBaghel/Cyber-Security-Projects/README.md

 # Cryptography Challenge with Hashcat 🔐

-This project demonstrates practical applications of cryptography and password-cracking techniques.
-It simulates real-world scenarios where penetration testers or forensic analysts encounter encrypted files.
+This project shows the practical applications of cryptography and password-cracking techniques.
+It imitates real-world conditions where penetration testers analyse the encrypted files.

-Special thanks to my mentor, **Snachya Singh**, for guiding me throughout this project! 🙌
+Very thankfull to my mentor, **Snachya Singh**, for guiding me throughout this project!

----

 ## Project Overview

-The objective was to crack passwords for a protected ZIP file and a PDF file using tools like **Hashcat**, **John the Ripper**, and **Perl Strawberry Perl**.
+The purpose was to crack passwords for a protected ZIP file and a PDF file using tools like **Hashcat**, **John the Ripper**, and **Perl Strawberry Perl**.

 ### Tools Used
 - **John the Ripper**: To extract hashes from the encrypted files.
 - **Hashcat**: To crack passwords based on the extracted hashes.
 - **Perl Strawberry Perl**: For handling PDF file hashes.
 - **Notepad++**: To fix UTF encoding issues.
 - **rockyou.txt Wordlist**: A commonly used password list for brute force attacks.

----

 ## Steps

 ### Step 1: Initial Setup
 1. Installed and configured the required tools in a Windows environment.
 2. Downloaded the password-protected ZIP file from [this link](https://drive.google.com/file/d/1sQ_UdmwvYtGzqejDNu1EfjhHNC6BkCmT/view?usp=sharing).

----

 ### Step 2: Cracking the ZIP File Password